Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/README.md

       + Fibers - use iron wires and tapes to ensure that when we rotate the whole structure, the geometry of cables do not change

 # Codes
+We reused some of the codes in the file hellomagnetometer.py in PHYS CS 15A, which is credited to Dr. Patterson at UCSB.
+Yuan Li chooses to name our project's code file as goodbyemagnetometer.py because the coding is driving him crazy.

 # Finished Products
 ## Structure